SuperOfficeDocs/superoffice-docs/docs/api/documents/agents-web-api/add-document-template.md

 ---
 title: Add template
 uid:  add_document_template_webapi_agents
-description: Add a document template
+description: How to add a document template using the WebAPI.
-author: {github-id}
+author: Bergfrid Skaara Dias
+so.date: 11.04.2021
-keywords: document, webapi, agents so.topic: howto
+keywords: document, WebAPI, agents, SetDocumentTemplateStream, SaveDocumentTemplateEntity, SaveDocumentTemplateStream so.topic: howto
 # so.envir:
 # so.client: